Hepatitis in Illinois

 What is hepatitis?

 Around the world, almost 300 million people are living without knowing that they have viral hepatitis.
 Hepatitis, broken down to its most fundamental description, is described as swelling or inflammation of the liver.
 The most common types are hepatitis A, hepatitis B, and hepatitis C. These three forms of hepatitis are designated in reference to the variation of virus that results in the inflammation of the liver.
 Hepatitis can practically be deemed a unique disease as each variation responds to different interventions.
 If you or a family member has been diagnosed with, or may already have, hepatitis, please call GI Alliance of Illinois.
-Our board-certified GI experts regularly treat patients with hepatitis in Chicago, IL locations to Peoria, IL, and Bloomington, IL.
+Our board-certified GI experts regularly treat patients with hepatitis in Chicago, IL locations to Peoria, IL, and Normal, IL.

 What is hepatitis A (HAV)?